 So you can pick the right one for your application now with steering wheels.
 There's no standardization, there's no fia certification!
 There's no sfi certification they're talking about doing it, but they haven't done it at the time of this filming.
 So the manufacturers could build whatever they want and there's no crash testing or anything.
 It's very important that you buy a brand that you trust.

+I know omp makes our racing seat, they make our fire suppression system they're a well-known racing brand, and this is a high-end steering wheel.
+Don't cheap out on your steering wheel, don't get a no-name brand, and here is why.
+So.
+This is my friend that dude in blue and he just unbolted his old quick release, steering wheel and he was trying to get the hub off by pulling on it.
 And this happened: oh that's not good!
 Oh no!
 No!
 Now that was just pulling on it.
 Imagine the forces in an accident which could be much higher.
 This steering wheel definitely shouldn't break that easily, and this makes it incredibly dangerous.
 So it's very important to get a high quality steering wheel and the last thing i'm going to show you is how to install a push button like this, on your steering wheel, for a line lock for nitrous for two step or in our case we're gon na Use it for radio communications, the driver will be able to press this and then talk to the team in the pits, and then we also have one of these hangers which will mount to the roll cage.

 So we could hang our steering wheel when it's not being used so i'll, be sure to link all these tools and products in the description, so you can easily find them and one last thing we need to get our safety glasses on beautiful.
 So, let's get started, and the first thing we need to do is remove the stock steering wheel.
 Now before you go and remove the stock steering wheel.
 There are two quick things we need to do.